 Webinar: Gender, Sexuality, and Disability

-This free webinar is the third of a four-part series focusing on the connections between disability and key social justice issues, made possible by the Presidents’ Council on Disability Inclusion in Philanthropy.
+This free webinar was the third of a four-part series focusing on the connections between disability and key social justice issues, made possible by the Presidents’ Council on Disability Inclusion in Philanthropy.
+We encourage you to visit our curated selection of resources on the connections between gender, sexuality, disability.

 About the Panelists